Professional Development Noncredit Certificate FAQs

 Can I take professional development noncredit courses online?

-Graham School currently offers eight online certificate programs comprised of the same curriculum and instructors as our on the ground programs.
+We currently offer eight online certificate programs comprised of the same curriculum and instructors as our on the ground programs.
 Our online certificate programs allow you to acquire the necessary knowledge and skills under the expert direction of faculty and those working in the field while interacting with other University of Chicago students and with course instructors.

 Do I ever need to come to campus physically?